gimli-org/gimli/doc/glossary.rst

         The eponymous software package.
 See :ref:`sec:GIMLi`

     pyGIMLi
         The eponymous software package.
-See :ref:`sec:pygimli`
+See :ref:`sec:pygimliapi`

     libGIMLi
         The eponymous software package.
 See :ref:`sec:GIMLi`